mfjkri/Telegram-Chatbot/README.md

+# QUICKSTAR GUIDE

 # STATES & STAGES

 Throughout this project, you will see a lot of references to stages and states.\
 Below is a brief explanation for them however it does not cover the implementation details behind them.

-A `state` is a single situation that the `User` can be in.
+- A `state` is a single situation that the `User` can be in.
 A User can be in only one given state at any time.

-&emsp;Each state will have some amount of `callback handlers`. \
+  Each state will have some amount of `callback handlers`.

-&emsp;There are two types of callback handlers:\
+  There are two types of callback handlers:

- &emsp;&emsp;1) `CallbackQueryHandler` - called when user presses a given `InlineKeyboardButton` \
+  1. `CallbackQueryHandler` - called when user presses a given `InlineKeyboardButton` \
- &emsp;&emsp;&emsp;This handler is specific to the button meaning that the `pattern` of the CallbackQueryHandler must match the `callback_data` of the InlineKeyboardButton. \
+     This handler is specific to the button meaning that the `pattern` of the CallbackQueryHandler must match the `callback_data` of the InlineKeyboardButton.

- \
- &emsp;&emsp;2) `MessageHandler` - called when user sends a message \
+  2. `MessageHandler` - called when user sends a message \
- &emsp;&emsp;&emsp;This handler is non-specific and will be called for every message the user sends.
+     This handler is non-specific and will be called for every message the user sends.
 Proper steps must be taken to prevent user from submitting data more than once.

-A `stage` is a essentially a collection of states with added functionality to allow the creation of complex logic.
+- A `stage` is a essentially a collection of states with added functionality to allow the creation of complex logic.
 Stages can also be nested within stages allowing the use of inbuilt stages in your custom stages.

-&emsp;Each stage has:\
+  Each stage has:

-&emsp;&emsp;1) An `entry` function.
+  1. An `entry` function.
- &emsp;&emsp;&emsp;This is the function called when loading the stage from another stage in `bot.proceed_next_stage`
+      This is the function called when loading the stage from another stage in `bot.proceed_next_stage`

-&emsp;&emsp;2) An `exit` function.
+  2. An `exit` function.
- &emsp;&emsp;&emsp;This is an optional callback but good to have if the stage has multiple exit points that leads to the same outcome.
+      This is an optional callback but good to have if the stage has multiple exit points that leads to the same outcome.

-&emsp;&emsp;3) States
+  3. States
- &emsp;&emsp;&emsp;This is an dictionary of states that the stage can be in. \
+       This is an dictionary of states that the stage can be in.\
- &emsp;&emsp;&emsp;Each state has callback handlers to handle any action done in that state. \
+       Each state has callback handlers to handle any action done in that state.\

- \
+      ```
+        {
- &emsp;&emsp;&emsp;{ "STATE_NAME" : [
+            "STATE_NAME" : [
- &emsp;&emsp;&emsp;&emsp;CallbackQueryHandler(callback_function, pattern=state_pattern, run_async=True),
+                CallbackQueryHandler(callback_function, pattern=state_pattern, run_async=True),
- &emsp;&emsp;&emsp;&emsp;MessageHandler(Filters.all, callback_function, run_async=True)
+                MessageHandler(Filters.all, callback_function, run_async=True)
- &emsp;&emsp;&emsp;]}
+            ],
+            ...
+        }
+      ```

 For a more detailed explanation, please refer to the [Implementation Documentation](www.google.com) page.